Threads Feed Widget for Website. No-code - Poper

 Paste your Threads handle

-Drop in @yourhandle and Poper resolves it through Meta's official Threads oEmbed API.
-Public handles work without any login.
+Drop in @yourhandle and Poper resolves it through Meta's supported source API.
+A connected Threads account is required.

 Poper widget builder with the Threads handle search input resolving @acme.founder to threads.net/@acme.founder, showing 47K followers, a Verified check, and a black Connect button